If you are looking to write a coffee shop business plan, you have come to the right place.

 We will buy our coffee wholesale from a supplier that specializes in high-quality coffee.
 This coffee will cost $40 per five-pound bag.
 We will keep enough coffee in stock to last for at least one week.

-To ensure our coffee tastes great, we will use a commercial grinder to grind beans before making each cup.
+In terms of equipment, we will use a commercial grinder to grind beans before making each cup.

 We will buy pastries and light meals from a local supplier who will also take care of the packaging.
 We will receive a daily delivery at 7 a.m., thirty minutes before the shop opens.
-This means we will have food available so commuters can grab breakfast on the go.

 We will thoroughly clean up the shop after closing to ensure it is ready for the following day.
 We will build HACCP processes to stay compliant with food safety regulations.
 All members of staff will receive training so they know about these processes.